robot-dreams/raygun/README.md

 # raygun

-I implemented a very basic ray tracer by following along with the book "Ray Tracing in One Weekend" this past weekend.
+I implemented a very basic ray tracer by following along with the book [Ray Tracing in One Weekend](http://in1weekend.blogspot.com/2016/01/ray-tracing-in-one-weekend.html) this past weekend.
+[This reference](https://www.scratchapixel.com/lessons/3d-basic-rendering/introduction-to-shading/reflection-refraction-fresnel) was also extremely helpful for understanding the details of refraction.

 I used all of the ideas from the book, but for the most part I tried to avoid looking at the book's code until after I came up with my own approach for a given idea.
-Furthermore, although the book uses C++, I used go for my implementation (because of preference / familarity).
+Furthermore, although the book uses C++, I used go for my implementation (just because of preference / familarity).

 ## Usage

+Note that the output format is `ppg` (a simple text format for pixel data), NOT `png`!

 ```
 go get github.com/go-gl/mathgl/mgl32